The Hangar Flight Museum: History

 The museum was founded in 1975 as the Aero Space Museum Association of Calgary by aviation enthusiasts and former World War II pilots.
 It built upon the history of an earlier private collection called the Air Museum of Canada.
 The museum moved to its current location in a former British Commonwealth Air Training Plan hangar in 1985.

+Improvements to the facility since then have included wider hangar doors in 1997 and new windows in 2015.

 A renovation was carried out in 2016 that included replacing the roof and installing a new HVAC system.
 That same year, the museum changed its name to The Hangar Flight Museum.

 Following a seven-year restoration, the museum's Hawker Hurricane returned in 2019.
+Earlier that year, it began restoring its CF-100.

 The museum's annex, a building used to store aircraft from its collection, had its fabric roof badly damaged in a windstorm in March 2023.
 This was the second time the building had been damaged by weather.
 The museum is engaged in fundraising to construct a new museum building.
+It opened a new, more accessible entrance in June 2025.